jmdejong/Asciifarm/docs/charactermaps.md

 7. white

 On terminals that have more than 8 colours, the next 8 colours will be the lighter version of the same colour.
-On terminals that only have 8 colours, the nex 8 colours will be the same as the first 8 (colour = coulor % 8).
+On terminals that only have 8 colours, the next 8 colours will be the same as the first 8 (colour = colour % 8).

 run the script test/colourpairs.py to see how the colour combinations look in your terminal.